skiphansen/usb_sniffer/fpga/panologic_g2/README.md

 If you don't know what a Panologic thin client then see [this](https://hackaday.com/2013/01/11/ask-hackaday-we-might-have-some-fpgas-to-hack/) article and refer to the links at the bottom of this page for further reading.

-## Hardware differences from orignal project.

-The usb_sniffer project was originally developed for the miniSpartan6+ board interfaced to an external USB3300.
-The miniSpartan6+'s FT2232H USB interface was used to transfer captured data to a PC.

-The Panologic device is based on a larger device from the same Spartan 6 family as the miniSpartan6+ and it already has a USB3300.
-The Pano device doesn't have an FT2232H interface, but it does have gigabit Ethernet.

 ## Status

 This project is in the planning stage.
 As you can see below the hardware is in